RenaudDev/RemoteWebsite/content/blog/Virtual Assistant Business/index.md

 - Customer support
 - Research and data entry

+Resources like [Google Trends](https://trends.google.com/trends/) and [Keyword Planner](https://ads.google.com/home/tools/keyword-planner/) can help you gather data on popular subjects and target markets.

+Wonder how to use Google Trends and Google Keyword Planner to find your niche?
+Read our article on [how to find your niche using Google Trends & Google Keyword Planner](/blog/find-your-niche-google-trends).

 Remember, the more specialized your services, the easier it will be to market your skills and attract your ideal clients.
 It's also crucial to stay up-to-date with industry trends and continuously improve your skills to ensure you remain a valuable asset to your clients.

 ## Developing Your Skills and Expertise